People-Places-Solutions/floodmodeller-api/docs/source/user_guide/ief.rst

 **********
 Summary
 ---------
-The ``IEF`` class is used to read, write and update Flood Modeller's ief file format.
+The :class:`~floodmodeller_api.IEF` class is used to read, write and update Flood Modeller's ief file format.
 The class can be initiated with the full filepath of an ief file to load an existing ief, or with no path to create a new ief file in memory.